Robotnik (1894–1939)

 In the following years Robotnik would be printed in various places by several groups of PPS, or related to it.
 From 1915 Robotnik was legalized; the first legal issue was printed in Dąbrowa Górnicza.
 From 1919 to 1939 it became a normal, legal newspaper in the Second Polish Republic.
 Among its editors were Feliks Perl (died 1927) and Mieczysław Niedziałkowski (1927–1939).
 Its notable contributors included Zygmunt Zaremba, Stanisław Posner, Karol Irzykowski, Cezary Jellenta and Jan Nepomucen Miller, and its circulation reached 10–20,000 issues.
 The last issue was released on 23 September 1939, in the fourth week of the Polish September Campaign.

-After the May Coup (in 1926) of Piłsudski, who after the First World War distanced himself from PPS, Robotnik took an opposition stance towards his government; in return, some of its editions were subject to confiscations (only from 1926 to 1935 about 500 issues were confiscated).The journal was a strong supporter of PPS and socialism in general; among the notable policies opposed by the journal was that of anti-semitism.
+After the May Coup (in 1926) of Piłsudski, who after the First World War distanced himself from PPS, Robotnik took an opposition stance towards his government; in return, some of its editions were subject to confiscations (only from 1926 to 1935 about 500 issues were confiscated).The journal was a strong supporter of PPS and socialism in general; among the notable policies opposed by the journal was that of antisemitism.

 After the war several newspapers of that name were printed in Poland and abroad; among the most notable was another underground paper published by the Solidarity movement from 1983–1990.

 The current Polish Socialist Party (refounded in 1989) published the Nowy Robotnik ("The New Worker") from 2003 to 2006.